AFNeves/PrologSTAQS/README.md

 ```prolog
 [Board, CurrentPlayer, BluePlayer, WhitePlayer, RemainingBlue, RemainingWhite]
 ```
-This structure contains the folowing elements:
+This structure contains the following elements:
 - Board: A 5x5 grid represented as a list of lists, each containing the stack information for each cell.
-The pieces are represented as atoms, such as `empty`, `neutral`, or a list of the player color and stack height, such as `[blue, 2]`.
+The pieces are represented as atoms, such as `empty`, or `neutral`, or a list of the player color and stack height, such as `[blue, 2]`.

 - Current Player: The player whose turn it is to move.
 The player is represented as an atom, either `blue` or `white`.